jerch/inwasm/README.md

 Therefore it is almost always a good idea to declare the memory explicitly to keep the footprint as small as possible.

-If you use shared memory, your NodeJS version of the build system should be greater than v14, as v14 does not yet support the `shared` flag in the memory descriptor, thus `inwasm` might not handle it correctly.

 Very small wasm functions might not need any memory at all.
 This edge case can occur for pure reentrant functions, that dont rely on any outer state (global static data), do no stack or heap interactions and handle all needed data through arguments and the return value.
 (Also note that the term "stack" might be misleading with wasm, as the stack is not used the same way as on other architectures, e.g. wasm-native local variables dont live on that "stack".)
-Such a no-memory mode is not directly possible with most compilers, as most assume some sort of memory being attached, even if unused.
+Such a no-memory mode is not directly possible with some compilers, as they assume some sort of memory being attached, even if unused.
 It still can be faked with some compilers by importing or exporting a 0-page memory, which should strip any memory notion from the wasm file, if it is really free of any memory access (double check the final wat file).
-Always do proper runtime checks, when doing such an aggressive optimization.
+Always do proper runtime checks with such an aggressive optimization.

 Set stack size to zero:
 - emscripten: add switch `'-s TOTAL_STACK=0'`